Myth-OS/MythOS-Documentation/Declarations.md

 *sovereign interdependence = autonomous individuals + collaborative collective*

-Global transformation begins at the level of individual transformation.
-Like a cell within a body, many healthy cells equate to a healthy whole.

 Sovereign (legal).
 We are our own rulers.
 We have the right, privilege, and responsibility to govern and ‘parent’ ourselves.

+Global collective transformation begins at the level of individual transformation.
+Like a cell within a body, many healthy cells equate to a healthy whole.
+Individuals who are becoming stable and centered in their own sufficiency and purpose establish an optimal basis for synergistic collaboration with each other, thus realzing a thriving, intelligent, interdependent collective together.

 We must walk our talk, and in fact, maybe better not to talk before we are walking.